Quickstart

 - Report an incident or request technical support.

-You can then provide additional details and attach files (e.g., images or logs).
+You can then provide additional details and attach files (image ou journaux par exemple).

-The requester may also specify a severity level (P1 to P5) in the ticket description, especially in the case of a security incident, as shown below:
+The requester can also specify a criticality level (P1 à P5) in the ticket description, in the case of a security incident, such as:

 CRITICAL (P1):